civican/legisinfo/44-1/bills/C-50/bill_text.md

 ### Section 21

-  **(1)** Within **two** years after the day on which this Act receives royal assent and by the end of each subsequent period of **two** years, the Minister must cause a review of this Act to be conducted.
+  **(1)** Within 10 years after the day on which this Act receives royal assent and by the end of each subsequent period of 10 years, the Minister must cause a review of this Act to be conducted.

-  **(2)** The Minister must cause a report of the review to be tabled in each House of Parliament on any of the first **two** days on which that House is sitting after the report has been completed.
+  **(2)** The Minister must cause a report of the review to be tabled in each House of Parliament on any of the first 15 days on which that House is sitting after the report has been completed.